Why letters, not postcards?

 We ask that all volunteers use the template and prepare letters according to the instructions because our experimental evidence shows that letters are a highly effective way to contact voters and make an impact on turnout.

 Indeed, our peer-reviewed results from 2020 show that Vote Forward letters increased voter turnout by 0.8 percentage points among voters who were included in our massive campaign: The Big Send.
 Vote Forward's letter writing program in 2020 was among the highest-impact, most effective voter turnout programs ever measured in a presidential election.
 The Progressive Turnout Project shared data in late September 2021, which showed that their Postcards to Swing States campaign using a social pressure approach resulted in a 0.14 percentage point increase in voter turnout in 2020.

-It is critical that volunteers prepare letters according to the instructions because Vote Forward campaigns are randomized experiments, and using letter templates to keep the format consistent ensures the integrity of those experiments so we can accurately assess the impact.
+It is crucial that volunteers prepare letters according to the instructions because Vote Forward campaigns are randomized experiments, and using letter templates to keep the format consistent ensures the integrity of those experiments so we can accurately assess the impact.